DEVELOPERS

 Verify independently

-Use the verification endpoint, exact messageString, signature, and public key to validate the public record.
+Use the verification endpoint, exact messageString, signature, and public key to validate the public certification surface.

 Versioned files are stable production contracts